 - a) The professor encounters an incident that he or she judges to be cheating or plagiarism.
 The professor prescribes a penalty in keeping with the seriousness of the offense.
 The professor files an incident report with the Dean, with a copy to his/her Department Chair and Provost within seven days of notifying the student of the penalty.
 A copy of the incident report is provided to the student. - b) The student either accepts the penalty or files a written appeal with the Chair of the professor's department.
-The appeal must specify the grounds or reasons for the appeal, whether the student is appealing the charge of cheating/plagiarism, and/or the severity of the penalty prescribed. - c) The Chair renders a decision on the appeal within five business days and informs the student in

-- writing with a copy to the Dean and the Provost.
+The appeal must specify the grounds or reasons for the appeal, whether the student is appealing the charge of cheating/plagiarism, and/or the severity of the penalty prescribed. - c) The Chair renders a decision on the appeal within five business days and informs the student in writing with a copy to the Dean and the Provost.
 The student accepts the decision of the Chair or writes to the Dean within five business days seeking further review of the appeal.
 The student may not submit additional documentation at this stage. - d) The Dean reviews the appeal and informs the student of his/her decision within five business days, with a copy to the Chair and Provost.
 The Chair informs the Professor.
-The student may accept the decision of the Dean or within three business days, ask the Provost to additionally review his/her appeal. - e) The Provost's decision on the appeal, made within five business days of receiving a written request for review of the appeal by the student, is final. - f) The Department Chair, Dean, or Provost may constitute ad hoc appeals committee(s) to hear the case.
-This committee, if constituted, must include two faculty members and the ASSMU President or his or her designee.
-The appeals committee hears the case, investigates the circumstances surrounding it, and based on the facts of the case, advises the Chair, Dean, or Provost. - g) The appeals committee may recommend reconsideration of a penalty to the professor directly but must copy the Chair, Dean, and Provost on this recommendation.
-If the professor chooses to modify the penalty and this is acceptable to the student, the case is settled.
-The student must formally acknowledge his or her acceptance of the penalty in writing.
-If the professor chooses not to modify the penalty or if the student is not satisfied with the modification of the penalty, the student has the right to appeal this decision in accordance with procedures described above. - h) In serious cases, the appeals committee or the Provost may recommend suspension or expulsion from the University.
-In these cases, the student retains the right to pursue the standard appeals process as described above. - i) If multiple cases of cheating or plagiarism are reported, or if a student charged with academic dishonesty has faced similar charges previously that were either accepted by the student once he/she was notified of the same by a professor or if a professor's charges were upheld through an appeals process, the Provost may suspend or expel the student. - j) In seeking to suspend or expel the student, the Provost must seek the recommendation of the Academic Standards Committee.
+The student may accept the decision of the Dean or within five business days, ask the Provost to additionally review his/her appeal.

+- e) The Provost's decision on the appeal, made within five business days of receiving a written request for review of the appeal by the student, is final. - f) The Department Chair, Dean, or Provost may constitute ad hoc Appeals Committee(s) to hear the case.
+This committee, if constituted, must include two faculty members and may also include the ASSMU President or his or her designee.
+The ad hoc Appeals Committee hears the case, investigates the circumstances surrounding it, and based on the facts of the case, advises the Chair, Dean, or Provost, as appropriate.
+The Provost's decision on the appeal is final. - g) In serious cases, the appeals committee or the Provost may recommend suspension or expulsion of the student from the University. - h) Multiple cases of proven cheating or plagiarism by a student will result in expulsion from Saint Martin's. - In seeking to suspend or expel the student, the Provost may seek the recommendation of the Academic Standards Committee.
 The Provost's decision constitutes the final appeal in these cases.